brycecurtis/indy-tutorial-sandbox/README.md

 ## Quick Summary commands

-With just three command lines executed you have the Indy Demo ready to use.
+With just four command lines executed you have the Indy Demo ready to use.

 ```
 $ git clone https://github.com/brycecurtis/indy-tutorial-sandbox.git